apache/nuttx/configs/samv71-xult/README.txt

   9. A QSPI FLASH driver was added and verifed on 2015-11-10.
 This driver operated in the memory mapped Serial Memory Mode (SMM).
 See the "S25FL116K QuadSPI FLASH" section below for futher information.

+ 10. On-chip FLASH support as added and verified on 2015-11-13.
+See the "Program FLASH Access" section below for further information.

 Serial Console
 ==============